Elizabeth Blackwell (illustrator): Reception

-Elizabeth presented a copy of her work to the Royal College of Physicians, who ‘so greatly approved of it that they not only made her a handsome present, but also gave her an ample testimonial, in writing, of their approbation of her work’.
+Blackwell presented a copy of her work to the Royal College of Physicians, who ‘so greatly approved of it that they not only made her a handsome present, but also gave her an ample testimonial, in writing, of their approbation of her work’.
 This present took the form of a commendation from Thomas Pellet, the President of the Royal College of Physicians, which appears in most copies of A Curious Herbal.
-The commendation is dated 1st July 1737 and features an engraving of Theophrastus and Dioscorides along with the coat of arms of the Royal College of Physicians.
+The commendation is dated 1 July 1737 and features an engraving of Theophrastus and Dioscorides along with the coat of arms of the Royal College of Physicians.

 While Blackwell's work in Curious Herbal is referenced in many histories of botany, she appears to receive scant attention from the Society of Apothecaries who owned the Chelsea Physic Garden where she undertook her work on the herbal.
-The more scholarly works on botany, particularly that of Wilfrid Blunt, dismiss her contribution to botany as not particularly scientific.
-However, her achievement is in making an illustrated list of medicinal plants available to the medical profession and the more enlightened public of the time.
-During the preliminary stages of her work on A Curious Herbal, Elizabeth submitted drawings to Sir Hans Sloane, president of the Royal Society in 1712, and Dr. Richard Mead, a notable physician, who encouraged her to pursue publication.
+The more scholarly works on botany, particularly that of Wilfrid Blunt, dismiss her contribution to botany as not particularly scientific, rather making an illustrated list of medicinal plants available to the medical profession and the more enlightened public of the time.
+During the preliminary stages of her work on A Curious Herbal, she submitted drawings to Sir Hans Sloane, president of the Royal Society in 1712, and Dr. Richard Mead, a notable physician, who encouraged her to pursue publication.
 She also gained the attention of Dr. James Douglas (1675–1742), the obstetrician, who considered her to be one of the hundred most famous women of history.
 The skill and diligence she displayed in engraving and hand painting all the plates herself should also be remembered as should her dedication to freeing her husband from debtors prison."

-Blackwell's "A Curious Herbal" has been featured on the British Library website as a "classic of botanical illustration."
+Blackwell's A Curious Herbal has been featured on the British Library website as a "classic of botanical illustration."
 The book is available to view online using the Turning the Pages system.
-Preserved in the British Library's manuscript collections are several transactions made during 1737 and 1747 regarding the purchase of shares and copyright deed to the herbal from Alexander and Elizabeth Blackwell by John Nourse.
+Preserved in the British Library's manuscript collections are several transactions made during 1737 and 1747 regarding the purchase of shares and copyright deed to the herbal from the Blackwells by John Nourse.

-Examples of Blackwell's work were included in ‘Print and Prejudice: Women Printmakers, 1700-1930’, an exhibition at the Victoria and Albert Museum in London, 2022-23.
+Examples of Blackwell's work were included in ‘Print and Prejudice: Women Printmakers, 1700–1930’, an exhibition at the Victoria and Albert Museum in London, 2022–23.
+In 2023, Abbeville Press published the first modern edition of A Curious Herbal, featuring essays by Marta McDowell and Janet Stiles Tyson.